Do You Have a Leak Under Your Slab? Here's What To Do.

 Fixing Leaks Under or in Concrete Slabs

-If you have experienced a leak under or in your concrete slab, the most cost-effective solution is a complete repipe rather than repairing the pipes in your slab.
+If you've experienced a leak under or in your concrete slab, the most cost-effective solution is a complete repipe rather than repairing the pipes in your slab.

-All of our repipes bypass the concrete slab entirely, rerouting pipes through walls, ceilings and attics.
-Through our One Stop Repipe™ process, we can complete a full repipe in just 1-2 days, and will turn your water back on at the end of each day.
+All of our repipes bypass the concrete slab entirely, rerouting pipes through walls, ceilings, and attics.
+Through our One Stop Repipe™ process, we can complete a full repipe in just 1-2 days and turn your water back on at the end of each day.
 We also handle everything from permits to wall patching.

 Routing new PEX tubing through walls